NicolasDenoyelle/dynamic_lstopo/README.md

 For more informations about hwloc, please read the original hwloc's README from the openmpi project.

-This specific version contain a custom version of lstopo utility to display and/or record performance counters.
+This specific version contains a custom version of lstopo utility to display and/or record performance counters.
 The counters collected with PAPI are summed into upper levels of the hierarchy to display live a consistent view of the machine state.

 ### Installation